Atmospheric Measurement & Data Sciences

 Richland, WA 99352

-Dr Feng's research interest focuses on using multi-platform remote sensing observations (e.g. radar and satellite) to study the life cycle and structure of convective cloud systems, to retrieve cloud microphysical properties and their radiative impact, to evaluate and improve high resolution model simulation of convective clouds.
+Dr Feng's research interest focuses on using multi-platform remote sensing observations (e.g. radar and satellite) and high resolution model simulations to understand the structure, life cycle, processes and impact of convective cloud systems, to retrieve cloud microphysical properties and their radiative impact, to evaluate and improve high resolution model simulation of convective clouds.
 His recent works involves studying precipitation driven cold pools and their effects on organized tropical convection.

 - Environment and lifecycle of tropical and mid-latitude convection